mihirpathak97/mindkraft_org/README.md

 Includes REST API calls and definitions.
 All you need to do is work on the frontend :grin: .
 The boilerplate comes built in with ReactJS + Material UI so frontend prototyping is a breeze.

+## Note

+This project was written by me when I did not fully understrand the workings of the web development world.
+Looking back at this code I sometimes have a good laugh.

 ## Install

 First clone the repo via git: